ZeinabAbdien00/GOC-Android-Roadmap/README.md

 </ul>
 <br>

-And now you are excellent at basics of android
+And now you are excellent at basics of android , you can made good design , shapes , call attributes with data or view binding , intent between activities , save states on shared preferences , make beautiful recycler view and use these features on good android app

+#### Good job ❤️

 ----